allenai/infinigram-api/README.md

 ##### Starting the transfer job
   Run this from infinigram-api root folder:
   `./bin/transfer-index-from-s3.sh <S3_SOURCE> <INDEX_NAME>`
+  Example:
+  `./bin/transfer-index-from-s3.sh s3://infini-gram/index/v4_olmo-2-1124-13b-anneal-adapt_llama/ v4-olmo-2-1124-13b-anneal-adapt`

   S3_SOURCE will be prefixed with `s3://`
   INDEX_NAME may need to be shortened to fit GCP requirements!
+You'll want to keep it as close to the actual index name as possible.

   You may need to restart the transfer agents in the infini-gram-transfer pool: https://console.cloud.google.com/transfer/agent-pools/pool/infini-gram-transfer/agents?project=ai2-reviz

 #### Making a Persistent Disk
   Run this from infinigram-api root folder:
-  `./bin/create-infini-gram-writer.sh <INDEX_NAME> <INDEX_SIZE> <Optional:INDEX_BUCKET_NAME>`
+  `./bin/copy-files-to-disk.sh <INDEX_NAME> <INDEX_SIZE> <Optional:INDEX_BUCKET_NAME> <Optional:DISK_NAME>`

-  INDEX_NAME should match what you used when starting the transfer job INDEX_SIZE needs to be at least the space required by the index and uses K8s Quantity unit: https://kubernetes.io/docs/reference/kubernetes-api/common-definitions/quantity/
+  INDEX_NAME should match what you used when starting the transfer job INDEX_SIZE needs to be at least the space required by the index and uses the K8s Quantity unit: https://kubernetes.io/docs/reference/kubernetes-api/common-definitions/quantity/
-  INDEX_BUCKET_NAME is optional, it defaults to the INDEX_NAME
+  INDEX_BUCKET_NAME is optional, it defaults to the INDEX_NAME.
+This is just here as an option if needed, stick with the INDEX_NAME default unless you really need to change it.

   When the copy job is finished, run the script to create the readonly volume claim:
   `./bin/create-readonly-volume-claim.sh <INDEX_NAME> <INDEX_SIZE> <Optional:DISK_NAME>`